Getting started with File Director Mac

 In this section:

-Your IT Support department will either provide you with a download location when they notify you that the File Director service is available or deploy the installer package to your device.
+Your IT Support department will either provide you with a download location when they notify you that the File Director service is available, or they will deploy the installer package to your device.
 Typically, the installer package is in a DMG (disk image) file.
 Once you have downloaded or accessed the DMG, you need to open the DMG to access the installer package.

 You must have administrator privileges to install File Director.